 The Availability Nomination Service is used for the all windows which are submitted for STOR_FLEXIBLE and is used to communicate the results of flexible assessment.

 Nomination message will contain the StartDateTime and EndDateTime of the windows in GMT.
-Windows which have been declared for 0 MW will not be assessed so will not receive a Nomination.
+Windows which have been declared as 0 MW (i.e. unavailable), NG will send a ‘Reject’ in the nomination

 Flexible contract availabilities (at contracted MW, not 0) which PAS has accepted and confirmed using the Availability Confirmation Service which have not been notified by 4pm local time should be considered as accepted.